Why HNIs Are Moving Their Wealth to Dubai in 2026

 Most Dubai promotion focuses on what the emirate offers.
 That misses half the picture.
 Before investors decide where to go, they decide where they can no longer stay.

-India's increasing scrutiny of offshore wealth.
-India's Black Money Act and successive FEMA amendments have made it progressively harder for Indian HNIs to maintain significant offshore structures without clear, defensible documentation.
-The regulatory climate is not hostile but it is tighter.
+India's increasing scrutiny of offshore wealth: India's Black Money Act and successive Foreign Exchange Management Act(FEMA) amendments have made it progressively harder for Indian HNIs to maintain significant offshore structures without clear, defensible documentation.
+The regulatory climate isn’t hostile but it is tighter.
 For families with global businesses or multi-jurisdictional assets, the paperwork burden alone has become an argument for consolidating in a jurisdiction with cleaner structures.
-The UAE's DIFC and ADGM frameworks offer exactly that.
+The UAE's Dubai International Financial Centre - DIFC and Abu Dhabi Global Market - ADGM frameworks offer exactly that.

-Why Dubai, Specifically
+Why Investors Chose Dubai, Specifically

 There are other options Singapore, Lisbon, Monaco, Malta.
 HNIs are not choosing Dubai by default.
 They are choosing it deliberately, for specific reasons.

-The UAE has no personal income tax, no capital gains tax, and no inheritance tax.
-For an investor selling a property that has appreciated AED 3 million, that AED 3 million stays in their account.
-In the UK, they need to pay CGT at 24% for higher-rate taxpayers post 2024.
+In the UK, taxpayers need to pay capital gains tax(CGT) at 24% for higher-rate taxpayers post 2024.
 In India, long-term capital gains on property are taxed at 20%.
 In the US, federal CGT charges at 20% for high earners, before state taxes.
 The math compounds significantly at HNI scale.
 What people miss is that the UAE did introduce a 9% corporate tax in 2023 the lowest in the G20, and applicable only to business profits above AED 375,000.
 Personal wealth, investments, and real estate gains remain untouched.
 The OECD's global minimum tax framework applies to multinationals, not to individuals.
 Dubai's personal tax position has not changed.

 The Golden Visa: A Different Kind of Residency